Adasha/proximity-effect/README.md

 [View live demos](http://lab.adasha.com/proximity-effect)

-Version 3 has had an API makeover and is a little more efficient, but effects added from the predefined list should still work without changes.
+Version 3 has had an API makeover and is a little more flexible.
+Property value changes are now described as an array, replacing near and far.
+It's still near and far under the hood, but eventually this will allow for effects with complex animation tweening.

 For custom effects, data provided to the old `params` argument should now be placed first inlieu of a preset name.
 The old `params` argument still exists but is unused at present.

 Roadmap before full release:
 - More API stuff